AkshayRsenal/problem-solving-practice/README.md

 # problem-solving-practice
 Includes programs related to problem solving.
 Programs are in more than one programming language.
 Happy Coding!

-Dice rolls calculates forgotten dice rolls from a given data.
+Dice rolls calculates forgotten dice rolls from given data.